stolostron/governance-policy-addon-controller/README.md

 [registration-operator](https://github.com/open-cluster-management-io/registration-operator), and
 importing a cluster.

+Alternatively, you can run `./build/manage-clusters.sh` to deploy a hub and a configurable number of managed clusters (defaults to one) using Kind.

 Before the addons can be successfully distributed to the managed cluster, the work-agent must be started.
 This usually happens automatically within 5 minutes of importing the managed cluster, and can be waited for programmatically with the `wait-for-work-agent` make target.